-Energy efficient lighting should bring adequate amount of light depended on the application.
-The amount of life affects to the "mood" and also the productivity of work.
+Energy efficient lighting should bring adequate amount of light depending on the application.
+The amount of light affects to the "mood" and also the productivity of work.
+Especially daylight is very appropriate for this purpose.
 In office buildings, approximately 500 lux illuminance level should be achieved.
-However, some special tasks e.g. in hospitals may require even illuminance level of 1000 lux.
+However, some special tasks e.g. in hospitals may require illuminance levels of 1000 lux.
 It is also proven that adequate amount of daylight can increase working mood and well-being of occupants.
-(Bauer;Mösle;& Schwarz, 2010)
+(Bauer et al., 2010)

 Noise levels should be set between 30 and 55 dB in buildings, depending on the building type (lower values recommended).
-Especially, noise effects from heating, ventilation and air conditioning system and water pipe systems should be minimized by adequate noise insulation.
-(Terveys-lehti, 2009)
+Especially noise effects from heating, ventilation and air conditioning system and water pipe systems should be minimized by adequate noise insulation.
+(Ympäristö ja Terveys, 2009)